Manipur: All 10 Kuki MLAs accuse police of molesting women, assaulting civilians

 “We appeal to the MHA [Ministry of Home Affairs, Government of India], to intervene into the matter at once and ensure withdrawal of all the commandos deployed in Moreh and other Kuki-Zomi-Hmar tribal areas and replace them with neutral central forces,” the MLAs said.
 “Further, we demand that all erring state police/commando personnel should be booked as per law.”

 Tengnoupal district’s Superintendent of Police Luikham Lanmiyo told Scroll that some cases of harassment and ransacking of properties have been reported.
-“But no incidents of molestation of women have happened.”
+“But no incidents of molestation of women have happened,” Lanmiyo said.

 The recent flare-up in violence comes as the state continues to reel from ethnic conflict between the Kukis and the Meiteis that broke out on May 3.
 The violence had ensued after thousands of people participated in a protest march to oppose the Meitei community’s demand for inclusion in the Scheduled Tribes list.
 Over 200 people have been killed in the state in the ethnic conflict and nearly 60,000 persons have been forced to flee their homes.